 Erected 2004 by Wisconsin State Historical Society, Wisconsin Society of the Sons of the American Revolution, Direct Descendents of Corporal Cadwell.
 (Marker Number 491.)

 Marker series.
 This marker is included in the Sons of the American Revolution, and the Wisconsin Historical Society marker series.

 Location.
 42° 40.382′ N, 88° 3.022′ W. Marker is in Union Grove, Wisconsin, in Racine County.
 Marker can be reached from South Main Street (U.S. 45) half a mile south of Durand Avenue (Wisconsin Highway 11).
+Marker is located to the rear of the Union Grove Cemetery.
 Touch for map.
-Marker is located to the rear of the Union Grove Cemetery.
 Marker is in this post office area: Union Grove WI 53182, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
 Schaefer Mammoth Site (approx. 3˝ miles away); Yorkville #4 School (approx. 4.9 miles away); a different marker also named Revolutionary War Veteran (approx. 5 miles away); Brass Ball Corners (approx. 8 miles away); Green Bay Road (approx. 9 miles away); Skunk Grove (approx. 9˝ miles away); Old Muskego (approx. 10.9 miles away); Cordelia A.P.
 Harvey (approx. 11.6 miles away).

 Categories. • Patriots & Patriotism • War, US Revolutionary •

 More.
 Search the internet for Revolutionary War Veteran.